Robert Alan Small

 The founding member of the Farm and Garden National Trust, Robert brings a wealth of experience in formulating, running and marketing food security projects in Southern Africa.

-See more information on Rob here.
+See more information about Rob at his linked in profile.

 “Only ethical individuals can be true caretakers, stewards and leaders.
 Such people are not motivated by personal wealth or self aggrandizement.
 They are motivated at core by practical love for others and for nature and for life first, self interest second.
 Sustainable farmers of the future and indeed sustainable farmers of the present day, always turn out to be such people”